MrZbcds/ArcadeCode/README.md

 # ArcadeCode
-These are examples for the Arcade Game
+These are examples for the Arcade Game.